popsolutions/openventilator/05_Electronics/IntervalAndVoltageMotorController/README.md

 Easily accessible parts have been used.
 The most difficult one may be the windscreen wiper interval module, which has to be a certain type.
 The voltage regulator is capable of 5A of current.

+**WARNING: THIS CIRCUIT DOES NOT HAVE ANY ALARMS AND THEREFORE IS UNSAFE TO USE**

 This circuit uses the following schematic.
 Read the build description to read how to connect and modify the interval module etcetera.
 ![schematic](images/schematic.png)